pirelaurent/cytographDB/public/docs/quickTour.md

 One can see dependencies are stopped by dry associations ( *line_product, authorization* ), the following option help to cross the barrier:

-### follow association
+### follow & show... association

 This continue the walk on the other side of a (dry) association ( now *product* and *employee* are selected):
 <img src ="./img/associationProduction-line.png" width = "500px" style="border: 1px solid grey;">

-### follow long path
+### follow & show... long path

-starting from selected node(S), this walk follows outgoing edges from table to table and keep track of all the possible paths, avoiding loops.
+Starting from selected node(S), this walk follows outgoing edges from table to table and keep track of all the possible paths, avoiding loops.

-Start with few nodes is better, mainly from *leaf node*.
+Start with few nodes is better, mainly from ***leaf node***.

 Below , a *follow long path* is started from the leaf node *skills*
 <img src ="./img/longPathGraph.png" width = "450px" style="border: 1px solid grey;">